qelectrotech/qelectrotech-doc/README.md

 #### Making Changes

 Before making any change, **please create a branch and do your modifications specificaly on it**.
 This will help us by keeping a clean commit history when we merge your addition.
-Otherwise, we would have to rebase your branch on upstream when merging, which could impact yours and others forks when they synchronise it.\
+Otherwise, we would have to rebase your branch on upstream when merging, which could impact forks when they need to sync with `master`.\
 For more info about rebasing, check the [Git Docs](https://git-scm.com/book/en/v2/Git-Branching-Rebasing).

 ### How to build documentation locally

 In this section, you will learn on how to setup the sphinx tool to build the lo

-1) Setup a [venv](https://docs.python.org/3/library/venv.html) (please name it "venv" as the .gitignore is configure to not track his changes) and follow the activation procedure.
+1) Setup a [venv](https://docs.python.org/3/library/venv.html) and follow the activation procedure.
+> please name it ".venv" as the .gitignore is configure to not track his changes
-2) Use pip to install the requirements.txt file
+2) Use `pip install -r requirements.txt` to install the required dependencies
 3) Run "make html" in your terminal
-4) Open the "build/html/index.html" file in your browser of choice.
+4) Open the "build/html/index.html file in your browser of choice.
 5) Profit!